 play.
 There are lots of other things he says that make a lot of sense.
 For example, he emphasizes the fact that a lot of people fail because they divide their life into too many compartments.
 Musashi says you only have one life and all elements within it need to brought into proper alignment with your ultimate goal and not divided into different goals and wishes.

-Another good point he makes is not try to counter your opponent's moves, but to attack first, quicker and harder to knock them off balance.
+Another good point is not try to counter your opponent's moves, but to attack first, quicker and harder to knock them off balance.

 There is a lot of knowledge contained in a relatively small book.